 This is usually provided via an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher/ SENDCo as needing a particularly high level of individual and small group teaching, which cannot be provided from the resources already delegated to the school.
-This level of support would be appropriate for children whose learning needs are severe, complex and lifelong and who, as a consequence, need a high level of support in school.
+This means your child will have been identified by the class teacher/ SENCo as needing a particularly high level of individual and small group teaching (more than 15 hours a week), which cannot be provided from the resources already delegated to the school.
+This level of support would be appropriate for children whose learning needs are severe, complex and lifelong and who, as a consequence, need more than 15 hours of support in school.
 Usually, if your child requires this high level of support they may also need specialist support in school from a professional outside the school.
 This may be from: